brettimus/goat-monitoring-app/README.md

 Speaking of those interested parties, how about that `frontend`, eh?

 The frontend is a standard React + Redux app built with webpack.
-There is only one action that modifies the application's state, and it is named `"ADD_LOAD_DATUM"`.
+The action that you'll probably want to check out is named `"ADD_LOAD_DATUM"`.
+I used the `c3` charting library to create the visualization.

-> *Psssst there's also another secret, easter-egg action, but don't tell anyone shhhhh* :speak_no_evil: :goat:.
+> *Psssst there's a secret little easter-egg action that has nothing to do with goats, but don't tell anyone shhhhh* :speak_no_evil: :goat:.

 The production build listens for `"loadavg update"` events over websockets.
 When new data are received, an `"ADD_LOAD_DATUM"` action is dispatched with the new loadavg data.
 This re-renders the interface with our new data and any new alerts (if we crossed the stated `loadavg` threshold.)

 The alert logic is handled inside `frontend/src/js/reducers/app-actions-alerts.js`.

 ### backend

-> **TODO** MOVE THIS TO `backend` FOLDER

 - Is a thin `node/express` server
 - Takes a configuration object with